Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper considered a stochastic fixed point problem for nonexpansive mappings and presented a convergence analysis of the mini-batch stochastic Halpern algorithm for solving it.
-The analysis showed that the algorithm using a diminishing step size and an increasing batch size converges in mean square to the closest point in the fixed point set to the initial point.
-This paper also presented convergence rates when the algorithm converges to the closest point under certain conditions.
+In the present study, a stochastic fixed point problem for nonexpansive mappings was considered and a convergence analysis of the mini-batch stochastic Halpern algorithm for solving this problem was performed.
+It was shown that, for a decreasing step size and increasing batch size, the algorithm could achieve mean-square convergence to the point in the fixed point set closest to some given point.
+The convergence rates under certain additional conditions could also be described.
+Furthermore, numerical experiments demonstrated the algorithm's superior empirical performance.

-While this paper assumed the boundedness of the variance of a stochastic mapping (Assumption (A2)), the previously reported results in \cite{pmlr-v97-simsekli19a,pmlr-v139-garg21b,pmlr-v238-battash24a,ahn2024linear} showed that stochastic noise in practical machine learning may exhibit heavy-tailed behavior, violating the bounded-variance assumption.
-Hence, we should also verify whether the mini-batch stochastic Halpern algorithm converges under heavy-tailed noise.
+The present study assumed that the variance of a stochastic mapping was bounded (Assumption (A2)), but previous reports \cite{pmlr-v97-simsekli19a,pmlr-v139-garg21b,pmlr-v238-battash24a,ahn2024linear} have shown that stochastic noise in practical machine learning may include heavy-tailed behavior, which violates this assumption.
+Therefore, it is also necessary to verify whether the mini-batch stochastic Halpern algorithm converges in the presence of heavy-tailed behavior.